alexandre-j-dev/MDN-Mozilla-Developer-Network/Test your skills: Multimedia and embedding/README.en.md

 <span><i>Return to the previous</i> <a href="https://github.com/alexandre-j-dev/MDN-Mozilla-Developer-Network/tree/HTML/Test%20your%20skills:%20Multimedia%20and%20embedding"> README</a></span>

+<h1>Test your skills: Multimedia and embedding</h1>

-<h1> The aim of this skill test is to assess whether you understand how to embed video and audio content in HTML, also using object, iframe and other embedding technologies. </h1>
+<p style="font-size:28px"> The aim of this skill test is to assess whether you understand how to embed video and audio content in HTML, also using object, iframe and other embedding technologies. </p>

 <strong>Skills learned (used):</strong>
 <ul>